rust-lang/rust-by-example/src/std/arc.md

 use std::sync::Arc;
 use std::thread;

-// This variable declaration is where it's value is specified. let apple = Arc::new("the same apple");
+// This variable declaration is where its value is specified. let apple = Arc::new("the same apple");

 for _ in 0..10 {